-Despite the Protestant Reformation and despite the glory and blessing of the many revivals in which God came down to earth by his Holy Spirit, exalting man by humbling him and giving him glimpses of his own (God’s) glory and power and love, and in which biblical truth is prized above all, traditional, vigorous, Protestant Christianity is in decline.
+Despite the Protestant Reformation and despite the glory and blessing of the many revivals in which God came down to earth by his Holy Spirit, exalting man by humbling him and giving him glimpses of his own (God’s) glory and power and love, and in which biblical truth is prized above all, traditional, vigorous, bible-based, Protestant Christianity is in decline.
 It is being replaced by a pop-psychology with emotional songs in worship during which the name of the divine Son of God is used as a mantra, being repeated over and over and nauseatingly over, and where the coming of the presence of the Holy Spirit “falling” on the congregation resulting in an emotional and ecstatic response, is the goal.
 It is a pseudo-Christianity which focuses on celebrity preachers with “positive” and entertaining messages.
 It is filled with unbiblical views and spirituality, too often characterised by the flesh, and its members walk by sight, not by faith, as they seek the constant manifestations of the Holy Spirit to boost their excitement and keep their faith alive.

 And it is tantalising and attractive as it promises a joyful, vibrant relationship with God where we can engage in literal conversations with him at any time.
-It promises to set us free from the restraints of the imagined straitjacket of traditional Protestant Evangelical theology and swirl us into a romance with God through his Holy Spirit.
-We’re guaranteed to be overwhelmed with his love, to receive the spiritual gifts enumerated in various places in the New Testament; and, not by any means least, to have wealth, power and influence under the blessing of God.
+It promises to set us free from the restraints of the imagined straitjacket of traditional Protestant Fundamentalist theology and swirl us into a romance with God through his Holy Spirit.
+We’re guaranteed to be overwhelmed with his love, to receive the spiritual gifts enumerated in various places in the New Testament; and, not by any means least, to have health, wealth, power and influence under the blessing of God.
 Satan will be under our feet, we’ll have power to cast out demons, and we can have or achieve anything we want simply by speaking faith-filled words.

 In order to obtain all these blessings (and many more are promised), we need to have the baptism of the Holy Spirit.
 This is the portal through which we must enter if we would have the power and the blessing of God.
 The grand hallmark of the movement and the evidence that one has actually received this baptism of the Holy Spirit is the ability to speak in tongues.
 Not all Pentecostals have the gift of healing, not all can prophesy, not all can deliver words of wisdom or words of knowledge, but all can speak in tongues, as Pentecostals understand these gifts.
 This is the great sign which assures those who have it that they have been baptized in the Holy Spirit.
 And it is this which has been responsible for the success of the Ecumenical Movement as Protestants of all denominations and groups fellowship with Catholics and anybody else who speaks in tongues.
 It is the glue that binds them together as they all ignore the great doctrinal truths of the gospel which separate God’s people from the rest.